 Hello!
-I’m Chad Luibl — literary agent at Janklow & Nesbit Associates, hockey dad, musician, and coffee enthusiast.
+I’m Chad Luibl — literary agent at Janklow & Nesbit Associates, hockey dad, guitarist, and coffee enthusiast.

 I grew up in Virginia and developed an early love for the written word.
 As a kid, every weekend began with a trip to the Pohick Library in Burke, where my parents would let my brothers and I run wild between the stacks and pick any book we wanted.
 Didn’t matter if it was The Boxcar Children or The Silence of the Lambs — so long that we were excited about reading, it was considered a win.
 Books became everything.
 Soon I was skipping recess to devour the latest Stephen King or Michael Crichton novel.
 In high school, I discovered Vonnegut and Dostoevsky.
 Later, I fell hard for the works of Raymond Carver, Toni Morrison, Donna Tartt, Sándor Márai, David Mitchell….
-(Recent favorites include Daniel Mason’s North Woods, and Kevin Berry’s The Heart in Winter)
+(Recent favorites include Daniel Mason’s North Woods, and Charlotte McConaghy’s Wild Dark Shore.)

 My academic years, which included a Bachelor's in Literature and an MA in European Studies, were punctuated by brief periods of teaching English in Poland and Hungary, and also touring as a guitarist in several metal bands.
 Later, I returned to Virginia for an MFA in Creative Writing at VCU, where I also edited for Blackbird and Broad Street literary journals.